 There is one category that could potentially apply, though.
 “Casual” employees are not entitled to workers’ comp.
 These are workers who earn less than $1,500 during the 12 consecutive months prior to being injured.
 Of course, this is not a common scenario but should questions arise regarding a temp being considered casual, it would be a good idea to seek advice from an attorney.

-Steps to Take When a Temporary Employee is Injured at Work
+Steps to Take When Injured As A Temp Worker

 The case would be handled like any other, starting with a notice of injury.
 This is required by law and must be submitted to the employer within 90 days of the injury occurring (or when it should have been known).

 Granted, there could be challenges that arise in this type of case.
 The employer may feel it was falsely filed or doesn’t feel obligated to provide benefits for someone who is a temporary worker.
 It will be up to the worker to prove not only the injury but that it occurred during the scope of employment.

 The next step is for the employer to electronically file a first report of injury with the Workers’ Compensation Commissioner.
 The employer must do so within four days of learning about the injury.
 It is in the temporary employee’s best interest to make sure this is done.

 Waiting to file the claim can raise red flags under normal circumstances.
 But it could become a bigger issue when a temporary worker waits, especially after she has completed the job.
 While there’s a two-year statute of limitations to file, it’s generally best to pursue the claim as soon as possible.

 The claim will be reviewed and a decision made to either accept or deny it.
 If it is approved, medical benefits will pay for any expenses related to the injury.
 If the injury is disabling, the employee could receive disability benefits depending on the permanency of the injury and whether the disability is partial or total.